Carabineros de Chile: Creation of O.S.10

+Preventive Security Quadrant Plan

+The Preventive Security Quadrant Plan (Plan Cuadrante de Seguridad Preventiva) was launched in 1998 as a community-oriented policing strategy aimed at improving citizen security through territorial organization and increased police presence.
+Under the plan, urban areas are divided into geographic "quadrants," each assigned a fixed number of officers and patrol vehicles to respond to emergencies and engage in preventive patrols.
+The initiative emphasizes direct contact between police officers and residents, allowing for better identification of local security needs and fostering trust between the community and Carabineros.
+Over the years, the plan has expanded to multiple regions of Chile and has been adapted to address changing patterns of crime.

+Launch of the Virtual Police Station

+In 2019, the Carabineros de Chile launched the Virtual Police Station (Comisaría Virtual) as part of the Safe Streets program during the second administration of President Sebastián Piñera.
+The platform allows citizens to report crimes, request certificates, obtain safe-conduct permits, submit anonymous information, and initiate family reunification processes, providing a centralized and secure online interface for accessing Carabineros’ services.

 2019–2020 protests

 The role of Carabineros during the 2019 Chilean protests has been the subject of several reports by human rights organizations due to their alleged use of deliberate excessive force.
 These organizations have also received reports of torture, sexual abuse and rape.

 The National Institute of Human Rights (INDH) reported a total of 232 eye injuries by the 25th of November, 163 as a result of rubber bullets.
 Regarding the use of rubber bullets Sergio Micco, the director of the INDH, said that the organization had observed over 161 demonstrations in which they were used despite it being against protocol because of a lack of physical danger to carabineros.

-Today
+Mission

 The Carabineros' mission is to maintain or re-establish order and security in Chilean society through civic education, service to the community, police work, and in a war situation, to act as a military force (all their members have military training).
 Under the current Chilean Constitution the Carabineros are integrated directly into the Armed Forces in a state of emergency to better guarantee the public order.

 There is also an Elite Corps in charge of security in La Moneda Palace and for the President – the Presidential Guard Group whose cavalry troop is one of two horse guards units of the Republic, the latter having been raised recently and also serves as the youngest, and also sports a foot guards infantry battalion.

 The National Band of the Carabineros, the premiere representative marching band of the service (created in 1929), occasionally performs on state occasions and during the Guard Mounting at the La Moneda Palace and Citizenry Square on selected days with the Guard Group.

-They travel in heavily armored trucks from which they can spray pressured water to attack protestors.

-The Carabineros have recently replaced their Ruger P90 with the 9mm SIG P220.
-While most police forces issue the Chilean FAMAE revolver or the Brazilian Taurus Model 82, increasing numbers have adopted the Austrian Glock 17.